-- The death of the ratepayer(s); or - Until the ratepayer(s) ceases to be the owner or occupier of the rating unit; or - Until the ratepayer ceases to use the property as their residence; or Until a date specified by the Council. - The Council will charge an annual fee on postponed rates for the period between the due date and the date they are paid.
-This fee is designed to cover the Council's administrative and financial costs and may vary from year to year.
-The fee that will be charged in the 2021/22 financial year is \$50.00 plus interest at the weighted average interest rate applied to Council debt in the Annual Plan adopted for each year that rates are postponed
+- The death of the ratepayer(s); or - Until the ratepayer(s) ceases to be the owner or occupier of the rating unit; or - Until the ratepayer ceases to use the property as their residence; or - Until a date specified by the Council.

+The Council will charge an annual administration fee on postponed rates for the period between the due date and the date they are paid.

-Even if rates are postponed, as a general rule the ratepayer will be required to pay the first \$500.00 of the rate account.
-The Policy will apply from the beginning of the rating year in which the application is made although the Council may consider backdating past the rating year in which the application is made depending on the circumstances.
+Even if rates are postponed, as a general rule the ratepayer will be required to pay the first \$500.00 of the rates account.
+The policy will apply from the beginning of the rating year in which the application is made although the Council may consider backdating past the rating year in which the application is made, depending on the circumstances.

 The postponed rates or any part thereof may be paid at any time.
-The applicant may elect to postpone the payment of a lesser sum than what they would be entitled to have postponed until to this Policy.
-Postponed rates will be registered as a statutory land charge on the rating unit title.
-This means that the Council will have the first call on the proceeds of any revenue from the sale or lease of the rating unit.
+The applicant may elect to postpone the payment of a lesser sum than what they would be entitled to under this Policy.
+Postponed rates may be registered as a statutory land charge on the rating unit title to ensure that the Council will have the first call on the proceeds from the sale or lease of the rating unit.